Research, Training & Collaboration : Lectures

 A set of research projects - recording oral histories, mapping relationships to land and resources, filming with the community - put together the land claim, and then monitored its consequences.
 In this lecture, Hugh Brody, who co-ordinated the research projects with the ≠Khomani San from 1997-2008, will describe the process and invite discussion of how the results of such work can have maximum value, both for the people who told the stories and made the claim, and for those who wish to draw on and analyse the materials.

 Information about this lecture has been archived to DSpace@Cambridge.
-Click here to download a PDF poster advertising Professor Brody's talk, click here to listen to to an MP3 audio stream of his lecture (64 MB), and click here to watch the video (155 MB).
+Click here to download a PDF poster advertising Professor Brody's talk, click here to listen to his lecture, and click here to watch the video.

 by Dr Maria Vladimirovna Stanyukovich (Peter the Great Museum of Anthropology and Ethnography, St Petersburg, Russia)